What are the three causes of asbestosis?

 To prevent asbestosis, it’s essential to minimize exposure to asbestos fibers.
 Proper safety measures, such as wearing protective equipment, following guidelines for handling asbestos-containing materials, and ensuring adequate ventilation in work areas, can help reduce the risk of exposure.

-People Are Reading: What causes anaphylaxis?
+People Are Reading: What causes lung disease called asbestosis?

 If you suspect you have been exposed to asbestos or are experiencing symptoms related to asbestos exposure, it is important to consult with a healthcare professional for evaluation, diagnosis, and appropriate management.